-GOF has very good control of memory usage starting from Version 7 comparing with previous versions and the above use cases all have similar memory usage between GOF and Conformal.
-Conformal still has speed advantage.
-GOF is slower by 50% in average.
-When netlist size is small, ~200K gate count or less, Conformal shows much faster speed.
-But Conformal doesn't keep the advantage when netlist gate count is above 500K.
+GOF has very good control of memory usage starting from Version 7, comparing with previous versions, and the above use cases all have similar memory usage between GOF and Conformal.
+Nevertheless, Conformal remains faster than GOF, with GOF being slower by an average of 50%.
+Conformal performs much faster than GOF when the netlist size is small, with a gate count of around 200K or less.
+However, Conformal loses its speed advantage when the netlist gate count exceeds 500K.

-For example, Figure 1 shows a single combinational signal ECO case.
-One signal in the middle of a combination logic cone has been modified.
-The ECO tool should find the exact location in the Implementation Netlist and replace the original logic by the new logic in the Reference Netlist.
+For instance, Figure 4 illustrates a single combinational signal ECO case, where a signal in the middle of a combination logic cone has been modified.
+The ECO tool should find the exact location in the Implementation Netlist and replace the original logic with the new logic in the Reference Netlist.

-As shown in the following Verilog pseudo-code, one RTL design has one if-condition changed in a big state machine.
-A new combinational signal is added into the if-condition.
+The following Verilog pseudo-code shows an example where an if-condition is changed in a big state machine, and a new combinational signal is added into the if-condition:

 always @(*) begin case(current_state[7:0]) IDLE: begin if(comb_sig0) next_state = START; else next_state = IDLE; end START: begin if(comb_sig1&comb_sig2|!comb_sig3) next_state = STATE1; else if(comb_sig4&comb_sig5&!comb_sig6|eco_comb_sig) next_state = STATE2; else if(comb_sig7|comb_sig8&!comb_sig9) next_state = STATE3; ... end assign eco_comb_sig = pcie_mode && beacon_status; // New combinational signal

-Very likely, Conformal ECO fails to find the exact location to fix the combination signal change.
-Or it finds the location, but it uses more than enough gates to fix the logic and the surrounding logic is affected unnecessarily.
-Conformal has the issue in at least three cases out of the 50 cases.
+It is highly probable that Conformal ECO is unable to accurately locate the exact location to fix the combination signal change, or it may find the location but use an excessive number of gates to fix the logic, thereby affecting the surrounding logic unnecessarily.
+This issue with Conformal ECO occurs in at least three out of the 50 cases.

-Figure 3: GOF result, only fix the red spot
+Figure 6: GOF result, only the red spot is fixed

-Replicated flops are two or more flops have the same function.
-The data pins and set/reset pins of these flops have the same functions.
-The replicated flops can be in the original RTL file or they can be generated by synthesis tool during special setting run, for example, physical optimization enabled to enhancing timing and area.
+Replicated flops are multiple flops in a circuit that have the same function, with equivalent data and set/reset pins.
+Replicated flops can be present in the original RTL code or generated by the synthesis tool during physical optimization runs to improve timing and area.

-These flops should be mapped as the same key points by the ECO tool.
-But Conformal ECO seems having trouble in mapping these replicated flops in some cases.
+The ECO tool should map these replicated flops as the same key points.
+However, Conformal ECO seems to have difficulty in mapping these replicated flops in some cases.

-For example, as shown in Figure 4, a flop named reg1 can have an equivalent replicated flop reg1_rep after synthesis.
-Sometimes, Conformal doesn't treat them as equivalent key points.
+For instance, in Figure 7, a flop named "reg1" can have an equivalent replicated flop "reg1_rep" after synthesis.
+At times, Conformal ECO fails to treat these as equivalent key points.

 Since Conformal ECO treats reg1 and reg1_rep as different functional key points, it results in a redundant ECO fix logic.